guzmanwolfrank/aws.cloud.wordpress/instructions.md

 #
 When you finish working with Elastic Beanstalk, you can terminate your environment.
 Elastic Beanstalk terminates all AWS resources associated with your environment, such as Amazon EC2 instances, database instances, load balancers, security groups, and alarms.

-To terminate your Elastic Beanstalk environment
+####To terminate your Elastic Beanstalk environment

-Open the Elastic Beanstalk console, and in the Regions list, select your AWS Region.
+                1. Open the Elastic Beanstalk console, and in the Regions list, select your AWS Region.

-In the navigation pane, choose Environments, and then choose the name of your environment from the list.
+                2. In the navigation pane, choose Environments, and then choose the name of your environment from the list.

-Note
+                *Note
                 If you have many environments, use the search bar to filter the environment list.

-Choose Environment actions, and then choose Terminate environment.
+                3. Choose Environment actions, and then choose Terminate environment.

-Use the on-screen dialog box to confirm environment termination.
+                4. Use the on-screen dialog box to confirm environment termination.

 With Elastic Beanstalk, you can easily create a new environment for your application at any time.

 In addition, you can terminate database resources that you created outside of your Elastic Beanstalk environment.
 When you terminate an Amazon RDS DB instance, you can take a snapshot and restore the data to another instance later.

-To terminate your RDS DB instance
+####To terminate your RDS DB instance

-Open the Amazon RDS console.
+                    1. Open the Amazon RDS console.

-Choose Databases.
+                    2. Choose Databases.

-Choose your DB instance.
+                    3. Choose your DB instance.

-Choose Actions, and then choose Delete.
+                    4. Choose Actions, and then choose Delete.

-Choose whether to create a snapshot, and then choose Delete.
+                    5. Choose whether to create a snapshot, and then choose Delete.
+#
+### XII.
 Next steps
+#
 As you continue to develop your application, you'll probably want a way to manage environments and deploy your application without manually creating a .zip file and uploading it to the Elastic Beanstalk console.
 The Elastic Beanstalk Command Line Interface (EB CLI) provides easy-to-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line.

 The sample application uses configuration files to configure PHP settings and create a table in the database, if it doesn't already exist.
 You can also use a configuration file to configure the security group settings of your instances during environment creation to avoid time-consuming configuration updates.
 See Advanced environment customization with configuration files (.ebextensions) for more information.